Charcoal Whitens Teeth

 Below is a simple remedy for whitening your teeth and also making your gums stronger:

-Add the charcoal powder and mix well.
+Add the charcoal powder and essential oil if using and mix well.
 If the temps outside are warm you can put in the fridge.
-If your house is 74 degrees or cooler, it will be solid and you can keep the toothpaste in your medicine cabinet.
+If your house is 74 degrees or cooler, it will become solid and you can keep the toothpaste in your medicine cabinet.
 Both coconut oil and charcoal DO NOT have to be refrigerated, so if you don’t mind the liquid state, you can put it in your cabinet as well.

 Take your toothbrush and scoop up a desired amount and gently brush away.